The 9 Biggest Statistics To Know About YouTubers, Content Creators, & The YouTube Community

 We’ve compiled the most comprehensive statistics to determine who YouTubers are, how much they can make on the platform, and the type of power they wield online.

-1. Channels earning six figures per year on YouTube or more is up 50% year over year
+1. Channels earning over six figures on YouTube is up 40% year over year

-YouTube has been generous to its influencers, paying over 50% of its ad revenue to creators and partners in the last decade.
+YouTube has remained relatively coy about the money creators earn on the platform.
+Nevertheless, on January 16, 2018, the company announced that the number of YouTube channels making over six figures has increased 40% year-over-year.
 YouTube’s treatment towards its creators has resulted in platform loyalty by influencers, making it the premier destination for video content on the Internet.
-Payment of a majority of ad revenue to YouTubers has incentivized growth on the platform, leading to larger channels and high creator compensation.
-In fact, over the last 3 years, YouTube channels that are earning at least $100,000 through ad revenue share have been doubling each year.
+Payment of ad revenue to YouTubers has incentivized growth on the platform, leading to larger channels and high creator compensation.

 3. YouTubers upload a total of 400 hours of content every minute